Software Engineer or Frontend Developer

 Using GOV.UK Frontend does not mean your service automatically meets level AA of WCAG 2.1.
 You’ll still need to make sure your service as a whole meets accessibility requirements.

-If you want to see how your code test with assistive technology, you can use our assistive technology testing templates
+If you want to see how your code test with assistive technology, we have published guidance on how to do accessibility testing

 Working with others

-You will also want to work with QA Testers to make sure automated processes are in place for checking things with tools like aXe and putting in place accessibility criteria are part of your definition of done.
+You will also want to work with QA Testers to make sure accessibility is part of the acceptance tests and your definition of done.

 Things to consider as a Software Engineer or Frontend Developer

 If an image is purely decorative then you don’t need to provide alternative text.
 If the content contains important images, graphs or charts, then you do need to write alternative text.

 All images should be marked as decorative using an empty alt attribute, and the alternative text should be part of the page content.
 Research has shown that although you can apply alt-text directly to an image, it is also useful to people may not be using a screen reader.